skurmedel/webglmat/README.md

 Can I watch it online?
 ----------------------

-Head over too http://quaternion.se/demos/ibl/ for reasonably up to date version.
+Head over too http://quaternion.se/demos/ibl/ for a reasonably up to date version.

 License
 -------